Lemon Poppy Seed Cake with Cake Mix

 To test for a cake’s doneness insert a toothpick into the center of the cake, if the toothpick comes out clean, the cake is done.
 You can also touch the top of the cake and it should spring back slightly.

-Tip: if the frosting is too thick, add more heavy cream or milk.
+If the frosting is too thick, add more heavy cream or milk.
 If the frostings consistency is too thin, add more powdered sugar.
-Believe it or not, climate plays a big role in baking so keep that in mind.

 - 1 15.25 oz box Duncan Hines Lemon Supreme Cake mix